America Recycles Day

 - Supports American manufacturing and conserves valuable resources

-- Helps create new well-paying jobs in the recycling and manufacturing industries in the United States
+- Creates new jobs in the recycling and manufacturing industries in the United States

-Find out what you can do to help make a difference in our environment every day.
-Whether you're at home, on the go, in the office or at school, there are many opportunities to go green by reducing, reusing and recycling.
-Visit the links below to see how, and check out our Think Green Before You Shop poster for questions you can ask yourself before shopping to reduce, reuse and recycle more.
+Find out what you can do to make a difference in our environment every day.
+Whether you're at home, on the go, in the office or at school, there are many opportunities to go green by reducing, reusing, and recycling.
+Visit the links below, and check out our Think Green Before You Shop poster for questions you can ask yourself before shopping to reduce, reuse, and recycle more.

-To celebrate America Recycles Day in 2016, EPA released significant findings on the economic benefits of the recycling industry with an update to the national Recycling Economic Information (REI) Study.
-This study analyzes the numbers of jobs, wages and tax revenues attributed to recycling.
+In 2016, EPA published significant findings on the economic benefits of the recycling industry with an update to the national Recycling Economic Information (REI) study.
+This study analyzes the numbers of jobs, wages, and tax revenues attributed to recycling.
 The study found that in a single year, recycling and reuse activities in the United States accounted for: